 In German, there are many different ways to express the widely used English “to go”.
 Its continuous use in German is a widespread mistake, and I can often see my students doing it over again.
 After reading this article, you will know when you should use “gehen” and when not.

 In English, the verb “to go” is universal.
-It is used to express many things for instance future tense, or the fact one moves somewhere which could be by walk, bike, car or airplane as in: “I am going to Berlin”.
-But this rule does not apply to German, and many people hit the hay and use “gehen” in German whenever they would do so in English.
+We can use it to express many different things.
+For instance, the future tense, or the fact one moves somewhere which could be in the sense of walking, biking, car or airplane as in: “I am going to Berlin”.
+But this rule does not apply to German.
+Therefore, many people hit the hay and use “gehen” in German whenever they would do so in English.

-Unfortunately, in German, the meaning of the verb “gehen” is very literal.
-So in English, I could say “I am going to Japan.” while you are in London, but if you will say “Ich gehe nach Japan.” in German, this means, that you literally walk to Japan.
-Most likely you will not do so but take a flight.
+Unfortunately, in German, the purpose of the verb “gehen” is very literal.
+So in English, I could say, “I am going to Japan.” while you are in London.
+If will say “Ich gehe nach Japan.” in German, this means that you walk by foot to Japan.
+Most likely, you will not do so but rather take a flight.
 In German, we do use different verbs to express these kinds of movements that I will explain in the following.

 fliegen – to fly